cameronpovey/cs-calculator/README.md

 # cs-calculator
+A text based calculator for a starter project.
-Just a C# calculator, I wanted to learn c# so I made a calculator.
+I wanted to learn c# so I made a calculator.

 [![forthebadge](https://forthebadge.com/images/badges/made-with-c-sharp.svg)](https://forthebadge.com)